Geal/langsec-2017-usenix-article/article.md

 Attackers only get smarter, as what was difficult yesterday gets simple now.
 And the tools only get smarter themselves.
-More vulnerabilities are published everyday, while we keep the same old code and the same development practices.
+More vulnerabilities are published every day, while we keep the same old code and the same development practices.

 ## We cannot rewrite everything